IQ404/study-notes/README.md

 Note that `texture2D`, if not completely replaced by `texture`, is strongly deprecated (see [here](https://stackoverflow.com/questions/12307278/texture-vs-texture2d-in-glsl)).

-❓ Is the sampler per-fragment-shader or per-texture-unit or per-texture-unit-target or per-shader-program?
+❓ Is the sampler per-variable or per-fragment-shader or per-texture-unit or per-texture-unit-target or per-shader-program?
 Is that possible if two sampling processes happens at the same time?
 If so, is that possible if a single sampler is queried by both processes?

 ### Multiplicative Blending (also called modulate/modulation blending)